lukamiletic95/papers/Gossip communication protocol.md

 ### Gossip communication protocol

-We consider the same scenario descri
+We consider the same scenario described in the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NTYxMDU0XX0=
+eyJoaXN0b3J5IjpbNjEyMDE0MDI3XX0=
 -->